bluerobotics/retired-ardusub-docs/pages/raspberry-pi-setup.md

 title: Raspberry Pi Setup
 permalink: /raspi-setup/
 nav:
-- Simple Setup With Image: simple-setup-with-disk-image
+- Easy Setup With Image: easy-setup-with-disk-image
-- - Mac and Linux: mac-and-linux
 - Setup From Scratch: setup-from-scratch
-- - Install Raspbian & Set IP: install-raspbian-and-set-ip-address
-- - Set Up Internet Sharing: set-up-internet-sharing
-- - Initial Setup: initial-setup
 - Advanced: advanced
-- - Reentering Processes: reentering-mavproxy-and-video-processes
-- - Backing Up SD Image: backing-up-disk-image
 ---

 # {{page.title}}

 This page explains how to set up a Raspberry Pi for use with ArduSub.

-## Simple Setup With Disk Image
+## Easy Setup With Disk Image

 With the simple method, you restore a `.img` file to the Raspberry Pi SD Card.
 This provides the operating system and everything already set up for running ArduSub.
-You can download the most recent disk image from Blue Robotics [Rasbian-Ardusub Image Repository](#).
+You can download the most recent disk image here:

+<i class="fa fa-download" aria-hidden="true"></i> [Latest Ardusub-Raspbian Image](http://img.ardusub.com/ardusub-raspbian.img.gz) *(Updated 2016-07-27)*

+*(Raspbian Jessie Lite 2016-05-27 w/ ArduSub Companion Computer Setup)*

 To load the image to your SD card, use the following instructions.